Discover how IoT, 5G, and edge technologies are transforming industry operations

 Internet of Things (IoT) technology and the advances brought by IoT changed “business as usual,” seemingly overnight.
 IoT enables businesses to gain visibility into key factors of operations and provides data that helps companies make smart decisions.
 Forecasts suggest that the global market for IoT solutions will reach nearly $1.6 trillion by 2025,1 showing that IoT has been well adopted around the world.

-As 5G and edge promise to take business potential even further through enhanced connectivity and easier access to data, many businesses struggle to envision how to put these technologies to work.
+As 5G and Edge Solutions promise to take business potential even further through enhanced connectivity and easier access to data, many businesses struggle to envision how to put these technologies to work.
 It seems that in every 5G conversation we have, IOT and edge find their way into the discussion.
 You can’t bring up one without the others coming into play.
 As manufacturers embrace IoT and install increasing numbers of data collection devices, the role 5G plays in supporting IoT infrastructure becomes more important.
 The desire for automation and near-real-time decision making amplifies the need for edge-based, local, and cloud compute resources.

 Every business should ask, “Am I taking full advantage of the Internet of Things?
 Is the use of IoT in our business driving profitability, improving process, and yielding insights?
 Are there gaps that will be overcome by emerging technologies?”
 5G brings speeds that revolutionize what IoT is already doing for businesses, opening new possibilities and use cases.
 Edge computing augments and expands the possibilities of cloud capabilities, creating opportunities for real-time decisions so companies can put their data to better use than ever before.